New Employee Forms: Everything You Need to Know

 This is an appropriate form if a company engages in periodic drug testing and searches of employees.
 Most companies should include this consent document for new employees requiring them to take a drug test.
 However, some companies may also require periodic testing, particularly for those employees operating in the transportation industry.

 Consent for Video Surveillance

 If the company engages in such surveillance, then this document is highly recommended.
 This document simply states that surveillance cameras are set up throughout the workplace; security will constantly monitor such tapes to ensure no acts of wrongdoing.

 Additional agreements pertaining to pay, benefits, work schedule, and workplace location are additional optional documents that companies can consider drafting when providing new employee forms to potential new hires.

 If you need help learning more which new employee forms are most important to include, or if you aren’t sure of what additional optional documents you should utilize, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.